 Face-to-face appeal hearings were suspended during the lockdown but most courts and tribunals buildings are now open in line with public health advice.

 If you had a hearing that was cancelled during the lockdown, the Tribunal should be in touch with you about what is happening (or you can contact them if you haven’t heard anything).
 You should only attend a Tribunal if you have had confirmation from them that you are having a face-to-face hearing.
 You should not go in person if you (or anyone accompanying you) has tested positive for Coronavirus or if you are showing symptoms.
 Contact the Tribunal in those circumstances to see if you are able to go ahead without attending in person.

 You can find the current status and contact details of courts and tribunals using the court and tribunal finder service (type in, for example, the town/city where your hearing was due or is due to take place) here.

 Reporting to the Home Office

-Reporting to the Home Office has been paused.
+Reporting to the Home Office was paused for several months.

 SUPPORT OUR WORK

 On reaching the UK, people face a hostile environment.
 Without help, many will be forcibly sent back to the wars, persecution and misery they have fled.

 Your donation will help us to help people in their struggle for the right to remain in the UK, and to campaign for migration justiceDONATE TO RIGHT TO REMAIN